 A very common use case is that you want to restrict a workflow to only run once for a specific user/post/order.
-For instance you might want to send a welcome email to a user that logs in for the first time.
+For instance, you might want to send a welcome email to a user that logs in for the first time.

 On (most) WunderAutomation triggers it’s possible to make sure that a workflow is only run once per object (order/post/user/comment etc.).
 Just check the "Only run once per [object]" checkbox.

 Note.
-This can be also achieved by filters and actions checking and setting a custom field on the post/user/object that is triggering the workflow.
-Using the built in checkbox is just a more convenient way to achieve the same thing.
+This can also be achieved by filters and actions checking and setting a custom field on the post/user/object that is triggering the workflow.
+Using the built-in checkbox is just a more convenient way to achieve the same thing.

 Most workflows are meant to run immediately when the triggering event fires.
-But in some cases it’s useful to delay the workflow a little bit.
+But in some cases, it’s useful to delay the workflow a little bit.
 This is commonly used for various marketing automation workflows where you can ask a customer for a review after a set number of days after order completion.
 Another scenario is to send an auditing remainder email to the website administrator 30 days after a new user registers.

 A workflow can be delayed by a set number of minutes, hours, days, or weeks after it was initially triggered.
 Please note that when the time comes to execute the workflow, the filters ARE NOT reevaluated again, the workflow actions are just executed directly.
 This behavior might change in future versions.